townofchapelhill/library-dashboards/README.md

 # patron_scripts
-A list of patron scripts for the Chapel Hill Open Data portal.
-Data is retrieved from the Sierra API at https://sandbox.iii.com/docs/Content/titlePage.htm.
+A list of patron scripts for the Chapel Hill Open Data portal retrieved via the Sierra ILS API.
+More documentation about the Sierra API is available at https://sandbox.iii.com/docs/Content/titlePage.htm.

 <pre>
  _____ _                      _   _   _ _ _ _